 Early Literacy and Beyond Task Force

-The task force’s work will be focused on utilizing literacy — at every level — as an equity strategy to ensure all MMSD students receive high-quality, grade level accelerated instruction.
+The task force’s work focused on utilizing literacy — at every level — as an equity strategy to ensure all MMSD students receive high-quality, grade level accelerated instruction.
+The Task Force concluded their work on June 25, 2021 and the draft report is now being fine-tuned.
+The release of the final report is expected to be in Fall 2021.

 “An explicit strategy around early literacy and beyond is an investment – an investment in our children, our families and our community.”